KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

 <br>

 The same plot is displayed below, but only taking into account the accidents that have resulted in injuries or death.
-This are the location for each weather type that, according to the data of the last 10 years, or the most high risk to manourvre for each weather type.
+These are the locations for each weather type that, according to the data of the last 10 years, are the most high risk to manourvre for each weather type.

 <br>